CINPLA/EDPRmodel_analysis/README.md

 # Reproducing the results of the paper

-To reproduce the results of the paper, except the sensitivity analysis presented in Figure 4, create a folder named data and run `run_all.sh`.
+To reproduce the results of the paper, except the sensitivity analysis presented in Figure 4, run `run_all.sh`.
 To plot and save the figures, run `plot_all.sh` in the folder named figures.
 The folder named sensitivity_analysis includes code needed to run the sensitivity analysis.